bitrix24/b24restdocs/api-reference/sonet-group/scrum/backlog/tasks-api-scrum-backlog-add.md

 The method `tasks.api.scrum.backlog.add` adds a backlog in Scrum.

-It may be necessary to explicitly create a backlog during import after creating the Scrum.
+It may be necessary to create a backlog during import after creating the Scrum.

 ## Method Parameters